- Does it expand?

 - Should I waterproof the building when installing PermaTimber® Cladding?

-PermaTimber® is range of eco friendly, low maintenance composite timber, made from a unique combination of recycled hardwoods and plastics, held together with special resins that add UV stability, mould and fire resistance.
+PermaTimber® is an eco-friendly, low maintenance composite timber, made from a unique combination of recycled hardwoods and plastics, held together with special resins that add UV stability and fire resistance.

-PermaTimber® is available in Decking, Decking Tiles, Eco Cladding and Eco Screening - each made from the same unique composition, with little to no maintenance required.
+PermaTimber® is available in Decking, Cladding, Fencing, and Screening - each made from the same unique composition, with little to no maintenance required.

-PermaTimber® is a special combination of 50% reclaimed hard woods, almost 40% recycled plastics and stabilising resins.
+PermaTimber® is made from a special combination of 50% reclaimed hardwoods, almost 40% recycled plastics and stabilising resins.
 In total PermaTimber® contains 87% recycled materials.

-Other composite timber products use a hard shell bonded to soft, multi-coloured core.
 PermaTimber® is consistent in its make-up throughout the depth of the product, meaning the colour remains consistent throughout.
 The advantage of this is that it allows for scratches to be easily sanded out.
+Other composite timber products use a hard shell bonded to a soft, multi-coloured core.

 The biggest flaw with natural timber is the rate at which it deteriorates.
 Timber will appear grey and cracked within months of installation if not properly maintained.

-PermaTimber® may lighten slightly on exposure, but will stabilise and maintain its colour from that point on, for upwards of 50 years.
+PermaTimber® may lighten slightly on exposure but will stabilise and maintain its colour from that point on.

 Due to the natural timber elements present, PermaTimber® products contain tannins.
 When new there may be some residual tannins in the wood flour component that appear on the product.
 The tannins may leach out the first few times that product gets wet and may appear as a water stain after the board has dried.
 The tannins can be removed by washing with water if required otherwise these will start to disappear after the boards have been exposed to water and dried off several times.
 You can speed up the process of releasing tannins by hosing down the product.